pape1412/airbnb/README.md

 ```

 ## Findings
+Out of 12 districts in Berlin, _Mitte_ appears to be the most popular one by far.
+With on average _$ 115 per month_ this district, located in the heart of Berlin, is also among the top four in terms of income one can make by renting out an apartment on Airbnb.
+The only other district in which apartments make more money is _Marzahn-Hellersdorf_ with _$ 126 per month_.
+Despite obvious influencing factors on an apartment's monthly income I could find weak positive correlations with the _apartment size_ as well as _superhost status_ of an Airbnb host.

+For more detailed findings please refer to the _notebooks_ folder and [this]() Medium blog post.

 ## Acknowledgements
 I'd like to thank http://insideairbnb.com for providing the data for public use (following the link provides additional descriptions regarding the data set as well as licensing information).
-Also, I'd like to thank https://www.technologiestiftung-berlin.de/ for providing the ```.geojson```object used to draw the choropleth map of Berlin neighbourhood groups.
+Also, I'd like to thank https://www.technologiestiftung-berlin.de/ for providing the ```.geojson```object used to draw the choropleth map of Berlin districts.